tuana9a/platform/092-jenkins-JCasC/README.md

 # JCasC

+This is the JCasC folder inside jenkins master `/var/jenkins_home/casc_configs`

+## How I found the annotation for auto pickup the config map for jenkins JCasC

 I want to make the config auto reload to scan JCasC in configmap instead of puting it directly inside helm values file.

 The jenkins use the [kiwigrid/k8s-sidecar](https://github.com/kiwigrid/k8s-sidecar) to enable auto reload